peterddrummond/xspde_matlab/doc/source/xsim.rst

 During the calculation, observables are calculated and averaged over the ``ensembles(1)`` parallel trajectories in the :func:`xpath` function.
 These are determined by the functions in the :func:`observe` cell array.

 The number of :func:`observe` functions may be smaller or larger than the number of vector fields.
 The observable may be a scalar or vector.
 These include the averages over the ensembles, and can be visualized as a single graph with one or more lines.
+The :func:`observe` functions use for input and output the flat or matrix type internal arrays.

 Next, arbitrary functional transforms can be taken, using the :attr:`function` cell array.
-These functions can use as their input the full set of :func:`observe` output data cell arrays.
+These functions can use as their input the full set of :func:`observe` output data cell arrays, including a time index.
 They default to the original :func:`observe` data if they are not user-defined.
 Functional transforms are most useful if one wishes to use functions which require knowledge of normalization or ensemble averages of lower-level data.
+There can be more :attr:`function` definitions than :func:`observe` functions if needed.

 Each :func:`observe` function or transformation in :func:`xsim` defines a single logical  ``graph`` for the simulation output.
 However, the graphics function :func:`xgraph` can generate  several projections or views of the same dataset, as explained below.